 You can specify a file name for the output assembly in the OutputAssembly property.
 Otherwise, a default output file name will be used.
 To include debug information in a generated assembly, set the IncludeDebugInformation property to true.
 If your project references any assemblies, you must specify the assembly names as items in a StringCollection set to the ReferencedAssemblies property of the CompilerParameters used when invoking compilation.

 You can compile an assembly that is written to memory rather than disk by setting the GenerateInMemory property to true.
 When an assembly is generated in memory, your code can obtain a reference to the generated assembly from the CompiledAssembly property of a CompilerResults.
 If an assembly is written to disk, you can obtain the path to the generated assembly from the PathToAssembly property of a CompilerResults.

 To specify a warning level at which to halt compilation, set the WarningLevel property to an integer that represents the warning level at which to halt compilation.
 You can also configure the compiler to halt compilation if warnings are encountered by setting the TreatWarningsAsErrors property to true.

 To specify a custom command-line arguments string to use when invoking the compilation process, set the string in the CompilerOptions property.
 If a Win32 security token is required to invoke the compiler process, specify the token in the UserToken property.
-To include .NET Framework resource files in the compiled assembly, add the names of the resource files to the EmbeddedResources property.
-To reference .NET Framework resources in another assembly, add the names of the resource files to the LinkedResources property.
-To include a Win32 resource file in the compiled assembly, specify the name of the Win32 resource file in the Win32Resource property.
+To link a Win32 resource file into the compiled assembly, specify the name of the Win32 resource file in the Win32Resource property.